exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

 eXo Reward plugin
 ==============================

-eXo Reward package is a set of addons used to reward employees of an enterprise of their professional effort.
+eXo Rewards package is a set of addons used to reward employees of an enterprise of their professional effort.
 The list of addons included are:

 * `eXo Wallet <https://github.com/exoplatform/wallet>`__